jorge07/hollywood/docs/concepts/module-context.md

 By doing this we enforce isolation and simplify our unit tests suites a lot.
 We can even instantiate the entire Kernel just with the module we want to test, ensuring no side-effects caused by third-party (We'll catch this in other later, not in our unit tests).

+Another benefit of isolation is reutilization.
+A Module can be exposed as npm package and distributed across different projects.

 ### A Module Dependency Example